cowpillar/cowpillar/README.md

 i originally wanted to pursue **multimedia** or **fine arts**, but somehow ended up in **compsci**.
 no regrets... probably 😅

-many of my projects are private or tied to my irl work.
+a lot of my projects are private or tied to my irl work.
 i do, however, post some here—mostly **software** or **game development** stuff!

 ---